The marketing industry is crowded with so much technical jargon. It’s hard for us marketers to make sense of it all sometimes.

 So, what have we learned here?

-When it comes to the attribution model, there isn’t a one-size fits all solution.
+When it comes to the attribution model, there is not a one-size fits all solution.
 The attribution model you choose will depend on the channels you are analysing.
 As a marketer, you must educate yourself and choose a model that is connected with your specific goals.

 There’s a chance that you might not get it right the first time around – but that’s ok!
 Before co-founding Twitter, Evan Williams developed a podcasting platform called Odeo.
 But that didn’t take off – no pun intended.